Home DFS SB OD SDN DFSM THP

 In 1971, “I'll Be Home” by Vikki Carr peaked at number 96 on the U.S. pop singles chart.

-In 1960, “I'll Take Care Of You” by Bobby Bland peaked at number 89 on the U.S. pop singles chart.
+In 1960, “I'll Take Care Of You” by Bobby 'Blue' Bland peaked at number 89 on the U.S. pop singles chart.

 In 1965, “I'm Over You” by Jan Bradley peaked at number 93 on the U.S. pop singles chart.

-In 1971, “If I Were Your Woman” by Gladys Knight And The Pips peaked at number 9 on the U.S. pop singles chart.
+In 1971, “If I Were Your Woman” by Gladys Knight and The Pips peaked at number 9 on the U.S. pop singles chart.

 In 1993, “Irresistible” by Cathy Dennis peaked at number 61 on the U.S. pop singles chart.